newrelic/nri-postgresql/README.md

 You can view your data in Insights by creating your own custom NRQL queries.
 To do so, use the **PostgresqlInstanceSample**, **PostgressqlDatabaseSample**, **PostgresqlTableSample**,**PostgresqlIndexSample**, and **PgBouncerSample** event types.

+### Database Lock Metrics

+Collecting DB Lock Metrics requires that you first install the `tablefunc` extension on the `public` schema of the database you will be collecting lock metrics for.
+You can do so by:

+1. Installing the postgresql contribs package for your particular OS; and then
+2. Run the query `CREATE EXTENSION tablefunc;` against your database's public schema

+Afterwards, simply enable db lock collection by setting `collect_db_lock_metrics: true` in your nri-postgresql config file.

 ## Compatibility

 * Supported OS: No limitations